Minister Turned Atheist

 Dan has appeared on many national television talkshows, including The Daily Show (twice), the Phil Donahue Show (twice), Sally Jessy Raphael Show (three times), and twice with Oprah Winfrey.
 He has also appeared on The O'Reilly Factor (with Bill O'Reilly), the Morton Downey, Jr. Show, the Maury Povich Show, "NightTalk with Jane Whitney," "A Closer Look, with Faith Daniels," the "Shirley Show" (Toronto), Pat Robertson's CBN "Straight Talk," ABC's "Good Morning America" with host Joan Lunden, "Religion & Ethics News Weekly" hosted by Betty Rollin on PBS, the "Hannity & Colmes" talkshow on the Fox-News TV network, with Bill O'Reilley, Laura Ingraham and Tucker Carlson on FOX News, "FOX and Friends," CNN Español, ESPN2, and Court TV's "Pros & Cons" show hosted by Nancy Grace.
 He appeared on national television in Guatemala and Honduras.
 He has more than once been featured in national TV shows in Australia, including "60 Minutes Australia."

 Dan has been a guest on many regional TV talkshows and hundreds of radio interviews.
-He talks on dozens of college campuses each year, as the most requested speaker of the Secular Student Alliance (SSA) speaker's bureau, in campus tours co-organized by FFRF and SSA.
-He regularly speaks and performs freethought concerts around the country at Unitarian-Universalist congregations, Ethical Culture, universities (including Harvard), and humanist conventions.
+He talks on many college campuses each year, as the most requested speaker of the Secular Student Alliance (SSA) speaker's bureau, in campus tours co-organized by FFRF and SSA.
+He regularly speaks and performs freethought concerts around the country at Unitarian-Universalist congregations, Ethical Culture, universities (including Harvard and Oxford), and humanist conventions.

 Since February 1985, Dan Barker has participated in more than 130 formal public debates in colleges and churches around the world on such topics as: